 This time at the Grand Canyon South Rim Chris used also Canon EF 24-70mm f/2.8L II USM and telephoto lens Canon EF 100-400mm f/4.5-5.6L IS II and Agnes used also Nikon AF-S FX NIKKOR 50mm f/1.4G and Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR.

-Finally, tripod is must-have, too.
+Finally, a tripod is a must-have, too.
 Tripod is necessary for landscapes for sunrise and sunset.
 We recommend a stable tripod because you will take photos over the rim.
-Don’t take too light tripod; the wind can be intense.
+Don’t take too light a tripod; the wind can be intense.
 We have been using Sirui for years, they are reliable and durable tripods.

 Do not forget also Remote Control Shutter Release.
 It is much safer to use it over the abyss, and you don’t lose your balance using it.
 So you do not have to lean too often over the tripod.
-Our choice is: Camera Remote Wireless Shutter Release Intervalometer which is perfect also for night photos – milky way and stars.
+Our choice is Camera Remote Wireless Shutter Release Intervalometer which is perfect also for night photos – milky way and stars.
 You’ll be over the gulf when it’s dark, therefore take also a headlamp and gloves.
 They are essential for your comfort, too.